This training chapter provides an introduction into the components and functionality of the user interface of Mapp Intelligence.

 - Each adaption that you make is only saved temporarily.

-- As soon as you log out or call another account, the default settings are used again.
+- When you log out or call another account, the default settings are used again.

 You can find a video on this topic.